shapeshed/shapeshed.com/content/posts/renewal.md

 They will twist this broken soul,\
 Crashing high seas into indelible memories.

-But slowly and with certainly,\
+But slowly and with certainty,\
 The aching winds will yield to warmth.\
 Buds will push over bleeding sap,\
 And beautiful, verdant life will return.